IEEE Conference Record No. # 42672

 - click on Submit button on the right to enter your paper title & abstract

 - upload file.

-Click here to submit paper: http://edas.info, you must have an EDAS account to login with user name and password to open EDAS.
+Click here to submit paper: http://edas.info, right click and choose Open Link in New Tab you must have an EDAS account to login with user name and password to open EDAS.